Climate of Argentina: Climate change

 Within the next two or three decades (2016–2035), mean temperatures are predicted to increase by 0.5 to 1.0 C-change under the two scenarios (RCP 4.5 and RCP 8.5) from the IPCC Fifth Assessment Report.
-In both scenarios, the projected warming will be more pronounced during the summer months.
+In both scenarios, the projected monkeying will be more pronounced during the summer months.
 The predicted trend for precipitation is not as clear as the one for temperature.
 In the northern and central regions, precipitation is predicted to increase while in most of central–western Argentina and Patagonia, precipitation is predicted to decrease.

 Scientists predict that glaciers will continue to recede and melt or, in some areas, disappear.
 It is also predicted that the Cuyo region could face a potential water crisis due to an increase in water demand caused by a reduction in river streamflows.
 In the north and central parts of the country, the higher temperatures and lower precipitation projected for this region will lead to higher evaporation, intensifying droughts and leading to desertification.
 Heat waves could become more frequent and intense, negatively impacting agricultural production while placing more demand on energy needs.
 Intense precipitation could become more common, increasing the likelihood of suffering from events such as flooding, since most of its population lives in urban areas near a body of water (rivers, lakes and oceans).
 Though most of the coastal regions of Argentina will not suffer permanent flooding associated with sea level rise, it is predicted that storm surges will become more frequent in coastal areas, affecting locations such as Buenos Aires.